cwchentw/lightweight-cms/content/deployment.md

     #  to hide sensitive system information.
     #
     # We redirect all URLs to our index script
-    #  and generate 404.html dynamically.
+    #  and generate a 404.html dynamically.
     #
     #error_page  404              /404.html;